yegor256/blog/_drafts/inheritance.md

 (the author of [Object Thinking](http://amzn.to/266oJr4), my favorite book about OOP) a few weeks ago and he said that inheritance should not exist in object-oriented programming at all ([full video](https://www.youtube.com/watch?v=s-hdZZzMCac)).
-Maybe David is right and we should totally forget `extends` keyword in Java, for example?
+Maybe Dr. West is right and we should totally forget `extends` keyword in Java, for example?

 <!--more-->